c291g40/project1/README.md

         There is an error in entering time input.
 No matter what the input is (within the 24 hour time boundaries), There is a message saying, Invalid entry.
     search.py:
         Could not test search.py from home(errors with query) but managed to test via ssh.
         I think the specs mention that we need to select a flight from the results of the search but i don't see that imlemented.

+    Use these calls to make a booking:
+        import booking

+        booking = booking.booking(connectionString)
+         booking.book1WayFromSelection(email, flightNo, depDate, fareType)
+        OR
+    	book2WayFromSelection(email, FlightNo1, depDate1, fare1,FlightNo2, depDate2, fare2):

 To Launch:
     py main.py dbUsername dbPassword home: where home is optional(e is for home connection string for Edwin, m is for Mustafa)